Privacy and cookies

 Use of Wall of Stories Information

-Users who submit a story to our wall of stories agree that the personal information they provide [being in this instance their story, name and location] is in the public domain and can be used by WHA in support of their actions to eventually see an end to viral hepatitis.
+WHA reserves the right to remove any story that is deemed inappropriate or offensive, or that advertises or endorses a person, product, or service.
+Submissions may be edited for clarity, formatting, and grammar.
+Users who submit a story to our wall of stories agree that the personal information they provide [being in this instance their story, images, name and location] is in the public domain and can be used by WHA in support of their actions to eventually see an end to viral hepatitis.
 Where possible, the submitter will be contacted to be informed that their story is being utilised and the method in which it will be used.
 The individual can choose to decline at this stage.
-If the individual cannot be contacted on the address provided then WHA can proceed to use the story as they see fit.
+If the individual cannot be contacted on the email address provided then WHA can proceed to use the story as they see fit.

-Users who successfully apply to become a member or an associated group of WHA agree to their information being available publically on WHA’s website.
+Users who successfully apply to become a member of WHA agree to their information being available publically on WHA’s website.
 Their information will also be passed to aid regional queries from members of the public that WHA receive.
 Members information may also be passed to sponsors or partners in relation to specific project is WHA feels that the member is best suited to assist, or may be interested in assisting the project.
-It is the member or associated groups responsibility to ensure that their contact information is up to date.
+It is the member groups responsibility to ensure that their contact information is up to date.

 Links to Other Sites